SushiDeliveryGuy/413_FinalProject/README.md

 ## Contact

-For inquries or feedback please reach out to any of these names through email:
+For inquries or feedback please reach out to any of these names through email,

-Samuel Kerns-----------> email@arizona.edu
+Samuel Kerns: email@arizona.edu
-Adrian Corey-----------> email@arizona.edu
+Adrian Corey: email@arizona.edu
-Michael Cesar-Torres---> mcesartorres@arizona.edu
+Michael Cesar-Torres: mcesartorres@arizona.edu